NGU7/ticket-lifecycle/README.md

 <h2>Ticket Lifecycle Stages</h2>

-- Intake
+- Intake and process an end user-reported issue
 - Assignment and Communication
-- Working the Issue
+- Working the Issues to completion
 - Resolution

 <h2>Lifecycle Stages</h2>